Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Object/Technology.md

 ## [[Skeletal's Tavern Speaker]] (N/P)
 An anonymous public radio speaker that it's patrons can bind their voice to, popular with the undead, specifically skeletal's because of the ease of access to the speaker
-- The living are treated a bit like enemies and predators as many monster hunters tend to raid places like these
+- The living are treated a bit like enemies and invaders as there is strong cultural conflicts between the living and the dead/ Many monster hunters tend to raid places of the dead
 ## [[Heating Element]]
 ### [[IRLED]]
-turns electrical current into IR radiation, i.e. heat
+turns electrical current into IR radiation, which in most cases is used for heat
 ## [[Gravity globe]]
-a globe made from [[#Optic Glass]] and a [planar binding mechanism](a type of device that used the [Complex plane] as method to bind itself to a realm) that is bound to any gravitational field around it, when the globe is rotated, the direction of gravity is aligned with the rotation, the strength of the gravitational field can be controlled using rotations within the [Complex Plane], these together give the user control of the gravitational field around them the lens displays the system with the highest gravitational pull on the globes gravitational manipulation as a volumetric illusion
+a globe made from [[#Optic Glass]] and a [[Planar binding mechanism]] that is bound to any gravitational field around it, when the globe is rotated, the direction of gravity is aligned with the rotation, the strength of the gravitational field can be controlled using rotations within the [Complex Plane], these together give the user control of the gravitational field around them the lens displays the system with the highest gravitational pull on the globes gravitational manipulation as a volumetric illusion
 - on the bottom of its base the words “the world is now in your hands, its placement is key” are engraved
 - can be used to make a space ship drive